seregazhuk/php-pinterest-bot/README.md

 }
 ```

 By default bot uses auto-login.
-It uses cookies, saved from last session.
+It uses cookies, saved from the last session.
 To skip auto-login
 and force login requests, you can pass `false` as the third argument:

 ```php